ebmorran/ebmorran.github.io/ebmorran.github.io/content/work/superstitions-video.md

 <!---Although Canada has its share of superstitions, it was difficult to find one that seemed to be uniquely Canadian.
 We settled on the "playoff beard" even though Americans seem to have adopted it too.
 This let us use the hilarious visual gag where all of us, even the girls, wore bushy fake beards to watch the hockey game.-->

 ## Production
-Professional actors are aware of time and perform quickly Amateurs hesitate
+Professional actors are aware of time and perform quickly.
+Amateurs hesitate.
 Example: Myungki hesitates between sitting up and dying.
-Elizabeth hesitates between sitting down, then getting up Good point: goofy expressions!
+Elizabeth hesitates between sitting down, then getting up.
+Good point: goofy expressions!
-What we’d do differently: rehearse and get our marks down pat Getting the group together after that first day was VERY difficult We should have started editing before we had all of our footage We should have put more effort into scheduling
+What we’d do differently: rehearse and get our marks down pat.
+Getting the group together after that first day was VERY difficult.
+We should have started editing before we had all of our footage.
+We should have put more effort into scheduling.
-Our shoots were pretty ad-hoc and unplanned
+Our shoots were pretty ad-hoc and unplanned.
-For most of the superstitions, we didn’t have a list of what we needed Some of the footage had continuity issues or errors we couldn’t fix Lesson learned: keep to a schedule, plan in advance, have a list of everything you need to film and film it multiple times!
+For most of the superstitions, we didn’t have a list of what we needed.
+Some of the footage had continuity issues or errors we couldn’t fix.
+Lesson learned: keep to a schedule, plan in advance, have a list of everything you need to film and film it multiple times!
 Ad-libbed elements: the Swiffer broom, the thrown off beard.
 In the "broom" segment I sat behind the camera asking Myungki questions so that she'd be speaking continuously.
 She was answering in Korean so that she could babble without hesitation!